 American Bandstand

-American Bandstand (AB) is an American music performance and dance television series that aired in various iterations from 1952 to 1989.
-It was hosted by Dick Clark who also served as the program's producer.
+American Bandstand is an American music performance and dance television series that aired in various iterations from 1952 to 1989.
+It was hosted and produced by Dick Clark, who served as its primary face for over three decades.
 The program showcased teenagers dancing to popular songs from the Top 40.
 Originally broadcast from Philadelphia, Pennsylvania, it remained there from its debut in 1952 until it relocated to Los Angeles, California, in 1963.
-Throughout its run, a wide variety of musical acts appeared on the show, typically lip- syncing to one of their latest singles.
+Throughout its run, a wide variety of musical acts appeared on the show, typically lip syncing to one of their latest singles.
 Artists performed for a studio audience, while the original recording played for viewers at home.
-Freddy Cannon holds the record for the most appearances, with 110.
+Freddy Cannon holds the record for the most appearances with 110.

 References